-- 2 cups all-purpose flour (reserve one tablespoon of the flour)
+- 2 cups all-purpose flour (reserve 1 tablespoon flour)

 - 2 teaspoons baking powder